Community Youth Worker

 3. Educating Active Citizens.

-Community Youth Workers engage large groups of youth, mostly ages 10-25, in formal and non-formal education activities to transfer a range of life-skills related to physical and emotional health, vocational competencies, and civics.
-These Volunteers are primarily assigned to Secondary and Vocational Schools, Centers for Creative Youth, and youth NGOs to serve mixed groups of mainstream and vulnerable populations (including socially disadvantaged, special needs, and Internally Displaced Persons (IDPs)).
+Community Youth Workers engage large groups of youth, mostly ages 10-25, in formal and non-formal education activities, such as clubs, school camps, trainings, community youth events, to transfer a range of life-skills related to physical and emotional health, vocational competencies, and civics.
+These Volunteers are primarily assigned to Secondary and Vocational Schools, Centers for Creative Youth, and youth NGOs to serve mixed groups of mainstream and vulnerable populations (including socially disadvantaged, special needs, HIV positive, veterans and fallen heroes’ family members, and Internally Displaced Persons (IDPs)).

 • Flexibility, adaptability, emotional maturity and ability to overcome challenges, cross-cultural awareness and sensitivity, creativity and sincere commitment to Peace Corps service.